candqnb/axion/README.md

 # Axion
-Axion is a framework designed to be simple and fast.
+Axion is a machine learning framework designed to be simple and fast.